qiqihannah/QuCAT-Tool/README.md

 ;Description: The absolute root to run pict.
 If the root is added to system variable, users don't need to specify it. pict_root='.' by default. k=
 ;(Optional)
 ;Description: Order of combinations.
-In Sceenario 2, it refers to the maximum value of strength. o = 2 by default. significance_level=
+In Functionality Two, it refers to the maximum value of strength. o = 2 by default. significance_level=
 ;(Optional)
 ;Description: The significance level for statistical test. significance_level = 0.01 by default.